 - Look at the Civil War, the Depression, and World War II and ask this question posed by feminist theorist Cynthia Enloe: where are the women?
 Write about women’s roles in these important events.

-- Why is it important to look back at history through a female perspective?
+- Why is it important to look back at history from a female perspective?
 How is it different from the way we typically look at history?

 - What traits do the women in your family share?
 How have they informed your opinions of what women should be like?